Wunaa/SonicxShadowGenerationsRPC/README.md

 2. Extract the downloaded ZIP file to a folder on your computer.

-3. Double-click the executable (`SonicxShadowGenerationsRPC.exe`) to run the Discord RPC.
+3. Double-click the executable (`Sonic X Shadow Generations.exe`) to run the Discord RPC.

 ## Usage